-CHECK OUT MORE COOL ACTIVITIES FROM KUCHING:
+OUT MORE COOL ACTIVITIES FROM KUCHING:

 By Oksana and Max from Drink Tea & Travel

 Gunung Mulu National Park is tucked away on the island of Borneo, and a great place to visit for a long weekend.
-It is one the biggest protected rainforest areas in this part of Malaysia and known for its extensive underground cave network, unique mountain peaks, and daily bat exodus.
-The entire area is a UNESCO World Heritage Site and is one of the most spectacular nature parks that we’ve seen in all of Asia.
+It is one of the biggest protected rainforest areas in this part of Malaysia and known for its extensive underground cave network, unique mountain peaks, and daily bat exodus.
+The entire area is a UNESCO World Heritage Site and is one of the most spectacular natural parks that we’ve seen in all of Asia.

 Spend a day or two exploring the park’s impressive cave system which is the longest in the world by surface area.
-Lang Cave, Deer Cave, Clearwater Cave, Wind Cave and Lady Cave are among the most famous.
+Lang Cave, Deer Cave, Clearwater Cave, Wind Cave, and Lady Cave are among the most famous.
 Inside you’ll find interesting rock formations and underground rivers.

 One of the highlights of our trip was watching the bat exodus at Deer Cave.
 Every day between 5–7 pm thousands of bats leave the cave in giant numbers in search of food.

 There are some great hikes in the area ranging from day hikes to multi-day treks.
-The Headhunters trail is an overnight hike through the rainforest and out of Mulu area on an ancient tribal walking trail.
+The Headhunters trail is an overnight hike through the rainforest and out of the Mulu area on an ancient tribal walking trail.
 It is an extension of the more famous hike to the Pinnacles, some eerie, blade-like rock formations on top of a mountain, a hard slog that takes 2 days to complete.